isomerpages/synapxe-healix/pages/Onboarding.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong>Almost There!</strong>
-<br>HEALIX Account will be provision upon approval in 8-12 working days.
-You
+<br>HEALIX Account will be provisioned upon approval in 8-12 working days.
-will be contacted when your HEALIX Account is ready within the next steps for the first login.</p>
+You will be contacted when your HEALIX Account is ready within the next steps for the first login.</p>
 </td>
 </tr>
 </tbody>